rashmie/GO-EBLP/README.md

  Python implementation of an approach to automatically audit relationships in the Gene Ontology (GO).
 The paper can be found at:

 ## Requirements
- Pandas, spaCy, and tqdm is required to run this code.
+ Pandas (1.2.4 recommended), spaCy (3.0.5 recommended), and tqdm (4.62.3 recommended) is required to run this code.

  ## Inputs
  Takes four inputs (examples are given in the "inputs" folder):